Idées de menus des fêtes équilibrés

 A balanced holiday menu:

-1. Include a variety of foods from the different groups (vegetables and fruits, whole grain foods, and protein foods)
+1. Includes a variety of foods from different groups (vegetables and fruits, whole grain foods, and protein foods)

-2. Limit the use of highly processed foods
+2. Limits the use of highly processed foods

-3. Favor water as a drink (or consume alcohol in moderation, after all, it’s the holidays)
+3. Favors water as a beverage (or consumes alcohol in moderation, after all, it’s the holidays)

 4. Takes your dietary preferences into account